-RBV is meant to be used on streams or rivers that are believed to have excellent water quality.
+RBV is meant to be used on streams or small rivers that are believed to have excellent water quality.
 RBV cannot provide a detailed water quality assessment nor can it be used to identify low or impaired water quality.
 Monitoring sites are best located on small, wadeable streams that flow year-round and are characterized by fast flowing, rocky habitat called “riffles.”
-The photos at left provides an example of a suitable monitoring location.
+The photo provides an example of a suitable monitoring location.

 The RBV program is approved by DEEP to be used during September, October and November each year.
 (Training events typically take place in late August.)
 Although macroinvertebrates live in streams and rivers year round, each species has a unique life cycle.
 Some species leave the streams in their adult forms in the spring, while others leave in the fall.
 As a result the mix of macroinvertebrate species that is present in a stream segment at at given time varies, making it difficult to compare data collected at different types of the year.
 By having all RBV volunteers collect their samples in the fall we can compare the RBV data to the DEEP ambient monitoring program data, which is also collected during this same time frame.
 Groups are welcome to monitor in the spring to keep their skills sharp or to explore differences in macroinvertebrate communities between seasons, but unfortunately DEEP is not always able to use these data to inform a water quality assessment.